francescocast89/Pagerank/README.md

 * If it contanins more than one strings this means that value represents an adjacency list.
 So the reducer use this entry to reconstruct the graph.
 * If it contains only one value this means that  it is a PageRank so this is summed to the variable sum to compute the final pagerank.

 Than the final pagerank is computed using the formula.
-The reducer emit a pair <em>key,value</em> in which the <em>key</em> is the node id and the <em>value</em> is the final pagerank and the list of adjacent nodes.
+The reducer emits a pair <em>key,value</em> in which the <em>key</em> is the node id and the <em>value</em> is the final pagerank and the list of adjacent nodes.

 ```
 <x,PR(x)	y1 y2>